-Brexit is coming and with it comes… something will happen.
-It’s really hard to say anything too specific, what without a plan present.
+Brexit is coming and with it comes… something.
+It’s really hard to say anything too specific, since there’s really no plan for it.
 However, we do know that air travel is gonna be a lot more difficult.
-So why not look at some of the smallest – and largest – of UK’s airports that you or may not be visiting soon?
+So why not look at some of the smallest – and largest – of UK’s airports that you may or may not be visiting soon?

 Let’s start with the Kingdom’s Wee Strips For The Purposes Of Landing Heavier-Than-Air Aeronautics Contraptions.

 Located way up North near Darlington, the biggest city in County Durham, this used to be an RAF field.
 However, it was transformed into a real(ly small) airport in the 1950s.
 Today, Durham Tees Valley Airport claims an international status, as it has daily flights to Amsterdam.
 It also connects to Humbersite airport and Aberdeen.
 Air ambulance services and defense contractors also make use of the site, albeit not for exciting fighter jet purposes.

 4. Stornoway Airport